Maycon1993/Devices-docs/surface/surface-usb4-dock-overview.md

 ### References

+1. Network PXE boot requires the latest UEFI update on host devices., pending availability anticipated for MSD.
+To learn more, see How to use Surface UEFI - Microsoft Support.
-1. Surface USB4 Dock is compatible with Surface devices that support USB-C® charging (devices later than Surface Pro 7 and Surface Laptop 3)
+1. Surface USB4 Dock is compatible with Surface devices that support USB-C charging (devices later than Surface Pro 7 and Surface Laptop 3).
+To learn more, see [USB-C and Fast Charging for Surface - Microsoft Support](https://support.microsoft.com/surface/usb-c-and-fast-charging-for-surface-d320ab19-e4ed-c36d-7458-7d7aec69d34a)
-2. Surface USB4 Dock is compatible with USB-C devices.
+1. Surface USB4 Dock is compatible with USB-C devices.
 However, when connected, it operates at the speeds and capabilities of the USB-C port.
 USB-C/USB 3.2 connection supports 1 external display up to 4K at 60Hz (when supported by device and display).
 Or you can daisy chain more monitors, as described in the section on this page: Connect multiple monitors to devices without USB4/Thunderbolt 4
-3. MAC address passthrough are available on select host devices and supported operating systems.
+1. MAC address passthrough are available on select host devices and supported operating systems.
-4. TBD
+1. TBD
-5. TBD
+1. TBD
-6. Microsoft’s Limited Warranty is in addition to your consumer law rights.
+1. Microsoft’s Limited Warranty is in addition to your consumer law rights.